SamKrajewskiSchool/publicLabCode/README.md

 # publicLabCode
-*Note: THIS IS MEANT TO BE A CODE REFERENCE, NOT A STANDALONE SOFTWARE.*
+*NOTE: THIS IS MEANT TO BE A CODE REFERENCE, NOT A STANDALONE SOFTWARE.*

 ### Background
 This repository contains a portion of the code developed by Sam Krajewski in the Speech Processing and Auditory Neuroscience Lab at UW - Madison.
 This code changes frequently and is not guaranteed to function as described.
 This code is converted from a messy jupyter notebook to a python file so it will not run by default.